- In the initial discussion with a client (see Brendan Richards' quote below)

 Tip 5: Group relevant components

 Group components logically by enclosing them in a box.
 Components that operate independently can stand alone, and those that work together to deliver a logical function can be grouped together.
-This is also a good way to show components that are out of scope, i.e. important for understanding the architecture but not necessarily part of it, e.g. legacy components, partner components, or components that have not been implemented yet.
+Also show components that are out of scope, i.e. important for understanding the architecture but not necessarily part of it, e.g. legacy components, partner components, or components that have not been implemented yet.

-- Figure: Good example - SSW Rewards - consistent styling is used, e.g. as well as all the icons and typography being consistent, you can see that data is a solid line and auth traffic is a dotted line
+- Figure: Good example - SSW Rewards (Xamarin with Azure Active Directory B2C) - consistent styling is used, e.g. as well as all the icons and typography being consistent, you can see that data is a solid line and auth traffic is a dotted line

 Tip 6: Start with paper...